 “If you went solely by the attendance figures, you probably wouldn’t call the first festival a success,” recalled Morton.
 “But WCYB-TV in Bristol sent a cameraman and their report ended up being broadcast nationwide by NBC News.
 That national TV coverage was really what gave me the motivation to want to keep the event going.”

-And the more than 20,000 people who attended the Festival last year certainly are glad that he did.
+And the more than 17,000 people who attended the Festival last year certainly are glad that they did.
 Because racing Woolly Worms is a total blast!

 - First, no person is more likely to have a winning worm than any other person.
 There is no home-field advantage, no preferred age for the person who sets the worm on the string (although worms raced by children do seem to win a bit more frequently).